 2. Opt for a prepaid electric bill plan

 To lower your electric bill, you can choose a long-term electricity contract to a prepaid plan.
 Do this with an electric company that lets you pay exclusively for the electricity you use.
 This is helpful for that has a budget.
 This plan can help track the level of their usage and identify what increases energy use.
+Look into electricity companies in Houston, check their rates and plans to find one that fits your specific needs.

 3. Install a Programmable Thermostat